Nikon D2Xs vs D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D2Xs does not offer wifi capability.
+In contrast, the D2Xs does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D2Xs has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D2Xs was succeeded by the Nikon D3X.
+Both the D2Xs and the D750 have been discontinued, but can regularly be found used on eBay.
+The D2Xs was replaced by the Nikon D3X, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.